icon

 Glycolic acid is an alpha hydroxy acid.
 It’s a water-soluble molecule, so is able to penetrate pores and clean skin.
 This is essentially a skin exfoliator, but without the use of beads, particles or hot cloths.
 It appears in skincare products at different concentrations - usually from 5% to 30% depending on the intensity of the treatment, and if it is used in a salon or is in a at home product.
 Treatments like peels from an aesthetic dermatologist or qualified beauty therapist will contain much higher percentages of glycolic acid than pharmacy products.

 There seems to be a feeling that glycolic acid is a natural ingredient, as it is derived from sugar cane.
-However, it is synthesised, and the end result is not a natural ingredient.
+However, it is mostly synthesised, and the end result is not a natural ingredient.
 The reason that glycolic acid is so powerful is because it can shed dead skin cells, but also break down the supporting areas of skin cells.
+However, the strength of this cleansing agent is what can cause problems for our skin.
 With this comes potential irritation and sensitivity that needs to be carefully considered.

 The Dangers of Using Glycolic Acid in Skin Products